jerryz920/SAFE-latte/docs/safe-strong-hello-world.md

 ## Tutorial steps

-Follow the instructions in [SAFE in Docker](safe-docker.md) to start up Riak and SAFE containers (and making sure 10 keys are generated for the principals in this example).
+Follow the instructions in [SAFE in Docker](safe-docker.md) to start up Riak and SAFE containers (and making sure at least 5 keys are generated for the principals in this example).

 Login to the SAFE container (already running SAFE Strong server):
 ```